 Ask for Help

-Always have a Plan B. Sometimes games and practices overlap.
-Sometimes I have to be in 3 places at once and can’t.
-Sometimes my husband is stuck at work.
-Sometimes things just happen.
+Always have a Plan B. Sometimes games and practices overlap, and I have to be in 3 places at once and can’t.
+Other times my husband is stuck at work.
+Then things just happen.
 I’m lucky to have family in town that I can call if I’m in a bind.
 However, I also have friends and neighbors.
 They’re closer.